Official entry into service of the BMD-4M in the 108th Guards Airborne Assault Regiment

-In a festive atmosphere with the participation of command and servicemen of the guards, as well as veterans of the unit, the new equipment was handed over to the personnel of one of the airborne assault battalions of the famous regiment.
+In a solemn atmosphere with the participation of representatives of the command of the Airborne Forces, servicemen of the guards unit, the administration of Novorossiysk, as well as veterans of the unit, the new equipment was handed over to servicemen of one of the airborne assault battalions of the famous regiment.

-Series production of BMD-4M (Object 960M) is carried out by Volgograd Tractor Plant JSC, and BTR-MDM (Object 955) by Kurgan Machine-Building Plant JSC (KMZ).
-The delivery of serial BMD-4M and BTR-MDM is carried out as part of a long-term contract concluded by the Russian Ministry of Defense in 2014.
+Serial production of BMD-4M ("Object 960M") is carried out by JSC "Volgograd Tractor Plant", and BTR-MDM ("Object 955") - JSC "Kurgan Machine Building Plant" (KMZ).
+The delivery of serial BMD-4M and BTR-MDM is carried out under a long-term contract concluded by the Russian Ministry of Defense in 2014.